Categories

 Digital production and distribution killed the monopoly the labels once had.
 That’s the way it should be and if the members of the RIAA and BPI aren’t going to adapt they should be immediately disbanded to save society the pain they’ll force us through (with their compliant politicians).

-One response to “More Music Sold Than Ever Before in the UK”
+One reply on “More Music Sold Than Ever Before in the UK”

 “Digital production and distribution killed the monopoly the labels once had.
 That’s the way it should be and if the members of the RIAA and BPI aren’t going to adapt they should be immediately disbanded to save society the pain they’ll force us through (with their compliant politicians).”